All ORGANIZATIONS fall within one of three states – chaos, control, or collaboration.

 cha·os \ˈkā-ˌäs\

-:complete confusion and disorder :a state in which behavior and events are not controlled by anything
+:complete confusion and disorder :a state in which behaviour and events are not controlled by anything

 By definition, to be organized requires some sort of structure.
 And structure exists only when clear responsibilities are coupled with some form of accountability to others.
 In the absence of one or both, there is no organization – hence a state of chaos.
 Think of the work group that lacks clear roles.
 When it is unclear who is doing what, confusion and disorder ensue followed frequently by frustration and disagreement.